Alternatives for the $q$-matroid axioms of independent spaces, bases, and spanning spaces: Introduction

 \section{Introduction}

+The study of $q$-matroids originates in \cite{crapo1964theory}, but has been re-discovered in \cite{JP18} because of its link to network coding.
+Many notions in network coding are $q$-analogues of notions associated to error-correcting codes in the Hamming metric.
+Generally speaking, a $q$-analogue in combinatorics is a generalisation from a finite set to a finite dimensional vector space.
+The $q$-analogue of codes in the Hamming metric are codes in the rank metric.
+The $q$-analogue of a combinatorial design, called a subspace design, is a special case of a code in the subspace metric.
+Both types of codes are of interest for network coding.
+An overview of the foundational work in this area can be found in \cite{greferath2018network}.

+Just as matroids are related to codes and designs, their $q$-analogues are related as well.
+As mentioned, $q$-(poly)matroids are a generalisation of rank-metric codes \cite{GLJ,gorla2019rank,JP18,shiromoto19}.
+Furthermore, $q$-matroids can be used to find new (weighted) subspace designs \cite{BCIR21,WINEpaper1}.
+These applications motivate the study of $q$-matroids from a theoretical point of view. \\

-In the classical case, independent sets in matroids need three axioms.
+In the classical case of matroids independent sets need three axioms.
 For $q$-matroids, the straightforward $q$-analogue of these three axioms are not strong enough to get a $q$-matroid with a semimodular rank function.
-Therefore, a fourth axiom was added (see \cite{JP18}). \\ This fourth axiom has always been a bit strange.
+Therefore, a fourth axiom was added (see \cite{JP18}). \\ This unexpected fourth axiom raises some questions.
 Why would we need this extra axiom for independent spaces, bases, and spanning spaces, but not for things like dependent spaces, circuits, flats, and hyperplanes?
-Can't we find a better way to describe the axioms for independent spaces, using only three axioms? \\ In this paper we present a positive answer to this question.
-We propose two ways to define independence with only three axioms.
-The first one is to simply get rid of (I3), because it is implied by (I4).
-The second one is an alternative for (I3) that is still a $q$-analogue of the classical version of (I3), but that obliterates the need for (I4).
-Similar results can be achieved for the axioms of bases and spanning spaces.
+Can't we find a better way to describe the axioms for independent spaces, bases, and spanning spaces, using only three axioms? \\ In this paper we present a positive answer to this question.
+We propose two ways to define independent spaces, bases, and spanning spaces with only three axioms.
+The first one is to remove the third axiom, because it is implied by the fourth one (where we have to be a bit careful for independent spaces to pick the right variation of the fourth axiom).
+The second one is an alternative for the third axiom that is still a $q$-analogue of the classical case, but that obliterates the need for the fourth axiom. \\ As an application of this restriction of the number of axioms, we prove two cryptomorphisms.
+The first one is a direct cryptomorphism between independent sets and circuits that was not shown before.
+The second one is a cryptomorphism between independent spaces and bases.
+This was done in \cite{JP18}, but we believe there was a gap in the proof that we will fix here.